What is HIV/AIDS?

 How do you become infected with HIV?

-HIV is passed on through the semen, blood, vaginal fluid, anal fluid or breast milk of a person with HIV who has a detectable viral load.
-This means condomless vaginal sex or anal sex or sharing needles may be risky.
-HIV may also be passed on from mother to baby during pregnancy, childbirth or breastfeeding.
+HIV is only passed on through the semen, blood, vaginal fluid, anal fluid or breast milk of a person with HIV who has a detectable viral load.
+This means vaginal sex, anal sex, or sharing needles can pass HIV.
+HIV may also be passed from pregnant person to baby while in the womb, during childbirth or breastfeeding.

 There are a lot of rumours that go around about HIV, so let’s set some of those straight: You can’t tell if someone has HIV just by looking at them, you can’t get HIV by kissing or cuddling, mosquitoes don’t pass on HIV and you can’t get it by shaking hands, sharing cutlery or cups, or by eating food made by someone with HIV.

-PrEP and PEP can also prevent HIV in those at highest risk of acquiring it.
+- PrEP and PEP can also prevent HIV in those at highest risk of getting it.
 Find out more here

-Treatment protects your immune system, prevents AIDS, and leads to a normal life expectancy.
-Treatment is not a cure but it can keep you healthy and help prevent passing it on to others.
-Your previous partners might be at risk so it’s important to let them know.
+HIV is treated with medication that you take every day.
+This protects your immune system, prevents AIDS, and leads to a normal life expectancy.
+Treatment is not a cure for HIV, but it can keep you healthy and help prevent passing it on to others.
+The sooner you start taking it, the better – it is for your lifetime wellness.